 If you drive to the aquarium, take the time to continue up to the Panwa View Point, a nice 360˚ panorama view from a hill not far from Andacura Beachfront collextion Panwa Phuket (formerly Novotel Panwa).
 You can also have lunch or dinner at The Cove Restaurant on Ao Yon Beach nearby.

 How to get to Phuket Aquarium?

-The entrance fee for Phuket aquarium is 180 Baht for adult and 100 Baht for kids.
+The entrance fee for the Phuket aquarium is 180 Baht for adults and 100 Baht for kids.

 Location: 51 Sakdidet Road, Cape Panwa

 Open: Daily from 8.30 am – 4.30 pm

 Phone: 076 391 126

 Price: 180 Baht for adults and 100 Baht for kids.
 Free for children below 108 cm

 Half the price if you are Thai or a resident (just show a driving license)

 Phuket Aquarium Map